defold/tutorial-side-scroller/README.md

 # Side scroller tutorial

-Welcome to the side scroller Defold tutorial.
+Welcome to the side scroller Defold tutorial where you will get a first taste of what making games in Defold is about.
+You will learn how to tweak a game to make it more fun and add then a new type of pickup.
+The tutorial should only take about 10 minutes.

 The game you will work with is extremely simple.
 The player controls a space ship and is supposed to collect stars that appear on the screen.
 The ship is controlled with the up and down arrow keys on the keyboard.

 The game is already set up for you so you need only to [build and run](defold://build) the game to try it.
 (You can also select <kbd>Project ▸ Build</kbd> in the menu to build and run)